Governance Without the Monolith

 Testing evidence, approvals, defect disposition, dependency decisions, exception handling, risk acceptance, and release readiness should accumulate as work moves.

-— Audit-ready traceability depends on connected relationships between requirements, test cases, execution results, defects, and change history.
+Audit-ready traceability depends on connected relationships between requirements, test cases, execution results, defects, and change history.
 Without those connections, release decisions rely on fragmented reports and manual updates. source

-— In Financial Services, testing evidence itself often becomes part of the audit trail: what ran, against which build, by whom, when, with what result, and under what approval structure. source
+In Financial Services, testing evidence itself often becomes part of the audit trail: what ran, against which build, by whom, when, with what result, and under what approval structure. source

-That means evidence capture is not clerical work.
+That means evidence capture is governance infrastructure.

 Do not ask people to recreate it later while the release clock is already making everyone sweat.